aNiemack/cas502_religious_text_cross_referencing_tool-/README.md

 This code is a word search function that will search textual databases for instances of string inputs.
 It's output should be one of two things; it will either be a word count or it will return the lines of data that include the string you search for depending on which iteration of the code you run.

 ## License
+I chose the  GNU GENERAL PUBLIC LICENSE, version 2 because it allowed for public use, but did not grant patent use rights, which is something I did not want on this software.